ozgrozer/airenamer-releases/readme.md

 # AI Renamer Releases

-Welcome to the official **AI Renamer Releases** repository!
+Welcome to the official **AI Renamer Releases** repository.
 This repo contains the latest versions of **AI Renamer**, a smart file renaming desktop app powered by AI.

 ## 📥 Download